 Traditionally, rights to land under customary tenure were secured through clearing the land.
 Customary tenure security in Madagascar has become stronger following reversal of the presumption of state ownership of land.
 Throughout the country, most land rights are held under customary tenure, which tends to be clearly defined and understood, and has social legitimacy (FAO 2018b; Teyssier et al. 2008).

 Under formal law, both women and men have equal rights to land and natural resources.
-Land is typically titled in the name of the male head of household: Only 15% of formally registered land is in the name of a woman, compared to 52% in the name of a man (FAO 2018b).
+Land is typically titled in the name of the male head of household: Only 15 percent of formally registered land is in the name of a woman, compared to 52 percent in the name of a man (FAO 2018b).

 INTRA-HOUSEHOLD RIGHTS TO LAND AND GENDER DIFFERENCES

 Madagascar’s legal framework does not discriminate against women’s right to own property; women’s legal rights are explicitly defined and equal to men’s legal rights.
 Property ownership rights within families are governed by the 2007 Law on Marriage and Matrimonial Regimes, which guarantees equal rights to both spouses, provides that spouses should jointly administer their communal property, and states that if a legally married couple divorces, the property acquired during the marriage must be divided equally.
 Under customary law, the division is typically one-third of the property to the wife and two-thirds to the husband.
 Under the country’s formal inheritance law, the wife is a distant eighth in the line of succession for the husband’s separate property or property obtained prior to marriage; daughters and sons have the right to inherit equally (FAO 2018b; Ramaroson et al. 2010).